hitbtc-com/hitbtc-api/README.md

 Request: `POST /api/1/payment/transfer_to_trading, /api/1/payment/transfer_to_main`

-Summary: transfers funds between main and trading accounts; returns a transaction ID or an error
+Summary: transfers funds between main and trading accounts; returns a transaction ID or an error.

+Sample usage at HitBTC site: see [https://hitbtc.com/account](https://hitbtc.com/account).
+Click the appropriate arrow in the currency line then specify required amount and click <b>Transfer</b> button.

 Parameters: